qutip/qutip-tutorials/tutorials-v5/miscellaneous/JCHM-tutorial.md

 $$i\hbar\frac{d|\psi(t)\rangle}{dt} = H|\psi(t)\rangle$$

 In QuTiP, we use the `mesolve` function to numerically solve this equation.
 For a closed quantum system without dissipation, the dynamics will be purely coherent, showing quantum oscillations as photons hop between cavities and interact with atoms.
+We usually use `sesolve` for closed quantum system, but here `mesolve` will delegate it to `sesolve`.

 ```python
 # Create initial state: first cavity has one photon, all atoms in ground state